Rajpratik71/eucalyptus-wiki/Volume-Attach-Detach-in-Eucalyptus-3_3_0.md

     2013-06-13 09:29:45 TRACE 000011882 printMsgServiceStateInfo | Msg-Meta: Notready Service -

 All of the printNCServiceStateInfo messages are logging the state of the system as the NC's internal state sees it.
 The printMsgServiceStateInfo is the new topology map that has come in over the wire and the NC is updating to.
 You'll also see the Epoch number, this is the same epoch displayed in 'euca-describe-services'

+The 'Notready Service - ' lines just indicate that no components are listed as NOTREADY.
+The log output prints all of the service 'slots' that the NC has so empty entries are expected and normal.

 The VBR localhost config messages are output of the state update as applied in the Virtual Boot Record handling bits of the NC.
 Due to the design and implementation of the NC, the VBR bits are independent (they may be used in the VMWareBroker for template creation), so they have their own state cache that is updated along with that of the rest of the NC.
 If EBS-instances are failing to run, a good check is to ensure that the SC URL in the VBR localhost config is correct and being updated properly.